Where We Work

 “The artistic lens allows people to speak in a voice that they might not bring to a panel discussion or in response to a survey,” says Freelon.
 “Art is about improvisation, critical thinking, and most importantly—expression.
 We have found that nurturing these things leads to fruitful discussion and engagement around solutions.”

-Merging the topics of music and sexual and reproductive health gives participants an opportunity to think about “family planning” in an inspirational—not clinical—way.
+Merging the topics of music and sexual health gives participants an opportunity to think about “family planning” in an inspirational—not clinical—way.
 The process also creates the type of collaborative, creative environment where they can express ideas about sensitive topics through art.
 It gets young people talking about and reflecting on health issues without the lecture or tutorial.

 Beat-making also gets young people even more excited about their dreams, including their futures as musicians, and that’s where family planning is relevant to young people.
 Family planning is a means to an end, and for young people, that end isn’t necessarily a family—it’s their future.